TonyQ-Lab/aws-saa/labs/lab_7_ecs_fargate/README.md

 + Visibility: Private
 + Click Create repository

-(Optional) If you don’t have your own image:
+(Optional) If you don’t have your own image, you can use the public image in this lab instead of pushing your own.
-You can use the public Nginx image in this lab instead of pushing your own.
++ `docker.io/tonyq2k3/lab7_frontend`
-+ Image URI: public.ecr.aws/nginx/nginx:latest
++ `docker.io/tonyq2k3/lab7_backend`

 ### 2. Create an ECS Cluster